Nhung Nguyen, PhD

 Research Coordinator

 Christine Tran received her BS degree with a major in Health Science from California State University, East Bay.
-Her research interest includes exploring how to utilize technology in healthcare to achieve health equity and reduce health disparities.
-She has worked on a project in increasing access to and satisfaction with end-of-life care among minorities and volunteered as a Program Coordinator for the UCSF Orthopedic Trauma Institute Junior Academy Mentorship Program.
-Her skills include conducting literature reviews, user experience interviews, and using Canva to create infographics, message designs, and advertisements.
+Her research interest includes exploring how to leverage technology in healthcare to achieve health equity and reduce health disparities.
+She has worked on a project to increase access to and satisfaction with end-of-life care among minorities and volunteered as a Program Coordinator for the UCSF Orthopedic Trauma Institute Junior Academy Mentorship Program.
+Her skills include coding qualitative data, conducting user experience interviews, and using Canva to create infographics, message designs, and advertisements.
 Her ideal day is doing jigsaw puzzles or building Legos, with a cup of iced hojicha latte and her favorite music playing in the background.

 Deanna Halliday, PhD